 This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps Qudini has taken to ensure that slavery or slavery-like practices, forced labour and human trafficking is not taking place in our supply chains or in any part of Qudini’s business.

 Qudini was founded in 2012 and is now one of the leading retail SaaS providers in the world.
-Qudini provides virtual queuing software, appointment scheduling software, task management software and event management software to enterprise level retailers and other organisations.
+Qudini provides virtual queuing software, appointment scheduling software, task management software and event management software to enterprise level retailers and other organizations.
 It operates on a global scale with clients in the United Kingdom, Europe, the Americas and Asia-Pacific.
 Qudini is a privately owned company that is primarily based in the United Kingdom.
-The registered office of Qudini is 21 Worship Street, London, EC2A 2DW, United Kingdom.
+The registered office of Qudini is Suite 8, Phoenix House, Christopher Road, Basildon, Essex, SS14 3EZ.

 In addition to the above, there is an obligation to act with integrity and in accordance with all relevant legislation and statutory requirements.
 This includes compliance with the Modern Slavery Act 2015.